 This is the strongest category in the city.
 Fullerton's 36 licensed preschools are the reason the market feels deeper than many neighboring cities.

-These programs usually fit families who want a classroom-centered experience, preschool-age peer interaction, and a routine that feels more like school than all-day care.
-In Fullerton, they are especially useful for parents who want to compare neighborhood feel and route fit without leaving the city immediately.
+These programs usually work best for families who want a classroom-centered experience, preschool-age peers, and a routine that feels more like school than all-day childcare.

 2. Full-day daycare and preschool centers

-Fullerton's 21 daycares matter for working families because they solve a different problem than a standard school-day preschool.
+Fullerton's 21 daycares solve a different problem than a standard school-day preschool.

 3. Home daycares and smaller mixed-age settings